- The DSA Woodshed

 Approach:

-Backtracking.
-At each index, decide to include or exclude the
+subsets: backtracking.
+At each index, decide to include or exclude

 When to use: